Skip to main content

 Required Permissions

-You need to grant access to three service accounts: Fireworks Control Plane
+You need to grant access to three service accounts.
+Fireworks provides the control plane and inference service account emails during BYOB onboarding.
+Fireworks Control Plane

 • Required role: Custom role with storage.buckets.getIamPolicy permission